8 Bible Verses About Strength: God's Word for Faith in Hard Times

 It might surprise you, but it took a lot of encouragement from others, prayers, and a touch from God to choose the latter.
 You might think it strange of me being a pastor needed that much help to decide on the obvious, but it’s not until you are in such position that you see how weak and helpless you really are.

-Everything hasn’t quiet work out yet, but two days ago God favored me with a financial need I was worrying about.
-And yesterday, the Lord intervened in two stressful situations that was causing me great pain.
+Everything hasn’t quite worked out yet, but two days ago God favored me with a financial need I was worrying about.
+And yesterday, the Lord intervened in two stressful situations that were causing me great pain.
 I do not have it all well put together, but I am seeing some encouraging signs.

 In hard times, the devil has a way of drawing our focus on things that are going wrong in our lives.
 The devil is a master at work in his quest to frustrate us; he relentlessly attacks us in our vulnerable areas with the intent to frustrate us so that in the end we abandon our dreams and aspirations and even give up on God.